Home Destinations The Ghost Towns of Barbazzano and Portesone (La Spezia)

 The history of Portesone

 There are about fifteen buildings, probably built by the Genoese Doria lords, who owned the town for a long time.
 The name Portesone has a typically medieval etymology.
 It means “large manso.”
 The manso was a plot of land large enough to support a family of farmers.
-They cultivated it in exchange for the payment of rent, the delivery of a part of the harvest, and the performance of corvée for the owner.
+They cultivated it for rent, a share of the harvest, and corvée for the owner.

 The medieval and modern age

 In the 16th century, Portesone suffered a serious plague epidemic.
 The surviving inhabitants abandoned the town to move to Barbazzano.
-However, Barbazzano was already in a state of decline and was nearly abandoned.
+However, Barbazzano had already begun to decline and was on the verge of abandonment.
 Historical documents of the area repeatedly mention Portesone as a village with an agricultural-pastoral vocation.
 The description depicted it as a cluster of 15 houses constructed on a protruding rock layer.

 Historical documents tell us that the most cultivated products in Portesone were figs, vines, and olives.
 We know from a document from 1125 that the bishop of Luni confirmed to the abbot of the Tino Monastery the possessions he had in Portesone.
 He also granted the use of water, pastures, and woods to the men who lived there.